daisybio/analysis_of_circRNA_sponges/README.md

 ```

 #### Parameters
-Replace every parameter in the file ```parameters.txt``` with information suitable for your dataset.
+Replace every parameter in the file ```input/parameters.txt``` with information suitable for your dataset.
 ```bash
 dataset=input_folder/dataset.tsv
 adapter="TGGAATTCTCGGGTGCCAAGG"